 Above: Note the camper overhang versus the cross box.
 They didn’t touch.
 The aluminum cross box is spring-isolated from the frame just like the flatbed.

 As the bed stays relatively constant and level, the truck rotates underneath it.
 One side of the subframe is in full contact with the frame rail below it and the other side drops away.
 On the highway, the weight is evenly distributed across the full length and both sides of the truck frame.

 The Jeeps and Land Rovers have relatively stiff frames and bodies, but very flexible suspensions.
 Their springs are taking the flex, which is why you’ll see the wheel stuffed way up in the wheel well as they tackle the course.

 Above: Dick on the off-road course at the Overland Expo

-The difference between their set-up and the Fuso is that there is only a couple inches of travel in the Fuso springs.
+The difference between their set-up and the Fuso is that there are only a couple of inches of travel in the Fuso springs.
 You can’t have big payload capacities and flexible suspension, so the Fuso makes up for that with the flexible chassis.

 I can actually do a U-turn in my driveway.
 I have surprised a few people when they see how maneuverable it is.